Sacred Places Near Me

 Present

 The Sanctuary of Our Lady of Lourdes operates as an active pilgrimage destination and place of Catholic worship, administered by the Diocese of Tarbes and Lourdes.
-The site welcomes 6-8 million visitors annually from over 140 countries, making Lourdes France's second-most-visited tourist destination after Paris.
-Approximately 400,000-500,000 sick or disabled pilgrims visit annually, many traveling in organized pilgrimage groups that provide medical support.
+The site welcomes 6-8 million visitors annually from over 140 countries, with approximately 400,000-500,000 sick or disabled pilgrims visiting each year, many in organized pilgrimage groups.
+Daily worship includes masses in multiple languages, Blessed Sacrament processions, and evening torchlight Marian processions.
+The baths (piscines), where pilgrims immerse themselves in spring water, are a central devotional practice.
+The sanctuary employs hundreds of staff and relies on thousands of volunteers who assist sick pilgrims throughout the year.

 Religious Significance